Audrey Hsieh

 Audrey Hsieh is an American actress.
 She is best known for playing Ellen in the comedy film Mixtape.

 Early life

 Hsieh began acting at the age of six after a talent agent gave her a business card at a Target.
 She entered Portola High School in 2018.

 Career

 Hsieh's first role was as one-off appearance in the crime series Criminal Minds.
 Her first film role was as Lindsay in the comedy drama Here Today.
 Her biggest role so far has been playing Ellen in Mixtape.
 In 2025 it was revealed that she was added to the reboot of Buffy the Vampire Slayer.

 Personal life

-Hsieh has a fraternal twin.
+Hsieh has a fraternal twin named Haley.
 She has many other passions that include digital painting and drawing, playing games like League of Legends and Genshin Impact, fine arts and fashion.
 She has a desire to go to college and learn how to animate.